Las Vegas Beltway

-The Las Vegas Beltway currently consists of two different road types: freeway and an interim expressway.
-The beltway is currently a freeway from the I-11/I-515 interchange in Henderson to just west of US 95 in northwest Las Vegas.
-The remainder of the beltway is a mix of freeway and expressway, with several of the expressway sections being upgraded to Interstate freeway standards.

-The beltway was planned and constructed by Clark County.
+Clark County planned and constructed the beltway.
 This marked the first time in the United States that a county had overseen the construction of an Interstate highway with little to no state or federal funding.
-Once completely upgraded to a freeway, the CC 215 portion of the beltway will be redesignated I-215 and the entire facility turned over to the Nevada Department of Transportation for maintenance.
+With all the previous expressway segments of the beltway now completely upgraded to a freeway, the CC 215 portion of the beltway is expected be redesignated I-215 and the entire facility turned over to the Nevada Department of Transportation for maintenance.